-But, this is not the pot to use if you plan on cooking inside of it - say scrambled eggs, cheesy things or anything else that might stick.
+But, this is not the pot to rent if you plan on cooking inside of it - say scrambled eggs, cheesy things or anything else that might stick.
 Uncoated titanium is great for a fast water boil, but it's a bear to get the gunky stuff off of it.
-For that kind of cooking, use our non-stick cooking set options.
-For maximum flexibility, take along some of each; especially handy if there are several in your group.
+For that kind of cooking, use our less-sticky cooking set options.
+Also, these aren't designed for cooking over an open flame - it won't hurt it, but it takes forever to clean; you won't want to and if we are stuck doing it, we charge a $10 fee to clean creosote/heavy soot off of pots and pans.
+For maximum flexibility, rent different types of pots and pans; especially handy if there are several in your group.

-You can normally meet the needs of two hikers with one stove and one pot; anymore than that and the waiting times start to become a problem.
-If you plan on car-camping and have a larger group to cook for, consider the two-burner base camp stove .
+You can normally meet the needs of two hikers with one stove and one pot; any more than that and the waiting times start to become a problem.
+If you plan on car-camping and have a larger group to cook for, consider renting the two-burner base camp stove instead.

 As an alternative to a second pot, take along a small plastic bowl or other container for holding any mixes and the boiling water and eat straight from the plastic container after mixing.